Tahreem23/group-chat-app-ui/README.md

-This project is built with Vue global, Bootstrap and HTML5
+This project is built with Vue global, Bootstrap and HTML5< CKEditor